 The chief distinguishing aspect of the Presidential campaign of 1920 is the eclipse of liberalism or progressivism as an effective force in American politics.
 In every previous election, at least since 1896, one candidate or one party advanced a valid claim for support of those voters who believed that the public welfare demanded more or less drastic changes in national organization and policy; and since 1904 the preponderant preference of this progressive vote has determined the result of the election.
 In 1920, however, the voters with progressive opinions are confused, scattered, distracted and impotent.
 The Democratic candidate is bidding for their support; but his bid is low and, considering the record of his party, of more than doubtful cash value.
 It attracts few former progressives except those who are Democrats first and progressives second.
 On the other hand the Republican candidate not only dares to defy progressivism by being unmistakably reactionary, but he is counting on his partiality for private business and his renunciation of any meddling with it in the public interest to win the election for him.
-It is this fact which most clearly betrays and proves the contemporary political impotence of progressivism.

 Harding's frank resurrection of pre-Roosevelt Republicanism is a natural result of the-practically confessed political bankruptcy of every group of progressives from those of the extreme right to those of the extreme left.
 Progressivism or liberalism is fundamentally the attempt to mould social life in the light of the best available knowledge and in the interest of a humane ideal.
 It lives by the definite formulation of convictions, by the initiation of specific programs and by the creation of opportunities to try them out.
 It is necessarily aggressive.
 In order to be successfully aggressive it must know what it wants; it must know how to get what it wants; and it must be willing to make the sacrifices which are necessary for the success of its aspirations and plans.
 The various progressive groups are no longer sure or clear about what they want.
 They do not know how to get what they want; nor are they willing to pay the price.
 Their political futility is born of the equivocal meaning of American liberalism, its failure to keep abreast of the best available social knowledge and its inability to interpret candidly the lessons of its own checkered career.